Smile-SA/webstat/README.md

 # Analyze mode will enable user selected metrics on <http://localhost:8001/metrics>
 ```

-These metrics can be added to prometheus as tragets.
+These metrics can be added to prometheus as targets.

 ## Remove Webstat ##